 When our younger daughter was born right after Trump was elected, we almost didn’t pursue the second-parent adoption.
 Our lawyer convinced us to do it.
 'You don’t know what Trump is going to do,' she said.

-It’s hard to convey how inconceivable this was even 15 years ago.
+It’s hard to convey how inconceivable gay rights were 30, 20, even 15 years ago.

 In 1994, Ellen Degeneres lost not just her show but her entire career when she came out on national television.
-The year before, Bill Clinton issued “Don’t Ask Don’t Tell,” a military directive that allowed gay military personnel to serve if they remained closeted, a compromise struck because there was zero chance that they would be allowed to be out and serve.
+The year before, Bill Clinton issued “Don’t Ask Don’t Tell,” a military directive that allowed gay people to serve if they remained closeted, a compromise struck because the idea of openly gay soldiers was incomprehensible.
 In 1996, Clinton signed DOMA, which defined marriage, federally, as a union between a man and a woman.
 As late as 2012, Joe Biden got in trouble for saying on Meet the Press that he supports gay marriage before the Obama administration had decided it was time.